 The Human Services program has been accredited by The Council for Standards in Human Service Education since 1995.

-The associate degree in the general human services concentration provides the opportunity to become a Human Services-Board Certified Practitioner through the Center for Credentialing and Education.
+The associate degree option in General Human Services provides the opportunity to become a Human Services Board-Certified Practitioner through the Center for Credentialing and Education.

 Degree: Associate in Applied Science